 Here is a roundup of the current Google Hangouts and Chat products, including the newest kid on the block.

 Google Chat allows for creating virtual rooms around which a team can discuss topics.
 There is a web interface and there are also desktop and mobile apps.

 Chat is backward compatible with the now “classic” Hangouts chat feature.
 If you have been using the classic Hangouts chat feature, You’ll immediately see past conversation threads in the new Hangouts Chat interface.

 Current G Suite users can go to https://chat.google.com if Google Chat (still Hangouts Chat in the admin UI) is enabled for their organization (which it is by default).

-Hangouts meet is online meeting application that’s in the same general category as GoToMeeting.
+Hangouts Meet is an online meeting application that’s in the same general category as GoToMeeting.
 In fact, we wrote a comparison of Google Meet and GoToMeeting after Meet was released in 2017.